 - IRONMAN Triathalon: Athletes will swim 3.8km, bike 180km, and run 42.2km.

 - …so many more!
 Check out the full listing at the Tremblant Resort website.

 I swear that when I travel anywhere, whether it’s the summer or the winter, I spend half of my time eating.
 Thankfully, Tremblant is extremely vegan-friendly and I found an overwhelming amount of delicious plant-based menu options.
-While I’ll be writing in much more detail about the vegan food at Mont Tremblant, here’s a small selection of what I ate.
+Here’s a small selection of what I ate.